https://ece.coe.miami.edu/index.html

 Introduction

 Electrical and Computer Engineering are complementary disciplines that are at the forefront of the continuing development and evolution of our modern technological society.
-Electrical and computer engineers have initiated and contributed to the development of such important and diverse areas as integrated electronics and photonics, telecommunication systems and computer networks, computer hardware and software, image processing and computer vision, automation and robotics, electrical power generating and transmission systems, as well as participated in the development of significant applications to biotechnology.
+Electrical and computer engineers have initiated and contributed to the development of such important and diverse areas as integrated electronics and photonics, telecommunication systems and computer networks, computer hardware and software, image processing and computer vision, augmented and virtual reality, automation and robotics, artificial intelligence and machine learning, electrical power generating and transmission systems, as well as participated in the development of significant applications to biotechnology.
 These technologies have significantly transformed how our evolving society will live, learn, work, communicate and do business in the 21st century and are critical to the development of a sustainable world economy.
 It is an exciting and challenging discipline offering a variety of rewarding career paths.
 The Department of Electrical and Computer Engineering offers a number of innovative academic and research programs to help prepare students to achieve a variety of career goals.

 The Department offers three undergraduate degree programs as well as three five year BS/MS degree programs: